UW Huskies spring football: A productive day for wide receiver Brayden Lenius

 — Buck LB Benning Potoa’e, also banged up earlier this month, was back practicing Monday.
 Redshirt freshman Myles Rice continued to get the bulk of the reps at Buck with the first-team defense.

 — WR Chico McClatcher did not suit up Monday, though his apparent injury didn’t seem to be anything serious.
-He did field a few thrown punts from Chris Petersen at one point.
+He did field a few thrown punts from Petersen at one point.
 CB Byron Murphy, working behind primary punt returner Dante Pettis, also fielded punts with Petersen.

 — Reminder: The one chance for the public to see the Huskies is at Saturday’s spring game/preview, set for a noon start at Husky Stadium.
 It will also air on the Pac-12 Network.